At a conventional plant, most operations are performed manually by workers.

 A survey by the Financial University under the Government of the CIS found that one in three users looks at how convenient the mobile app is when choosing a bank.
 Another 14% of respondents said they value an individual approach.

-All of these benefits are achievable through digital transformation.
-In the financial sector, new technologies affect online banking, service delivery methods, information security, and other areas.
+In the financial sector, new technologies affect online banking, service delivery methods, information security, and other aspects.

-The most important tools: multi-level authentication - this may include logging into a personal account by fingerprint, face or eye scan, SMS code confirmation, and more; threat monitoring - analyzing customer activity, tracking suspicious transactions, and automatically blocking cards in case of attempted theft, etc. (these actions became possible through the active adoption of AI and machine learning); electronic assistants - for example, chatbots handle simple
+The most important tools are: multi-factor authentication - this may include signing in to a personal account by fingerprint, face or iris scan, SMS code confirmation, and more; threat monitoring - analyzing customer activity, tracking suspicious transactions, automatically blocking cards in case of theft attempts, and so on (these actions became possible thanks to the active adoption of AI and machine learning); digital assistants - for example, chatbots handle simple

-customer requests without distracting the operator, while voice assistants reduce the load on the call center; Big Data and analytics - these tools help collect customer statistics needed to develop personalized offers; blockchain - thanks to this technology, data remains secure, and transactions can be verified much faster.
+customer questions without distracting the operator, while voice assistants reduce the load on the call center; Big Data and analytics - these tools help collect customer statistics needed to create personalized offers; blockchain - this technology keeps data secure and makes it many times faster to verify a transaction.

-In addition, there are tools used not only in finance but also in other sectors.
-For example, contactless payments benefit both the bank and the store: in the first case, the technology reduces the load on terminals; in the second, it attracts more customers.
+There are also tools used not only in finance but in other sectors.
+For example, contactless payments are beneficial for both the bank and the store: in the first case, the technology reduces the load on terminals, and in the second, it attracts more customers.

 Digital transformation in retail helps not only optimize internal operations but also attract new customers and strengthen the trust of regular buyers.